ekrich/sconfig/README.md

 - Change the package organization name from `com.typesafe` to `org.ekrich`.
 - Other code sites may require removing `()` where the method just returns state.
 This is to follow the Scala convention which supports the *uniform access principle* [1].
+- The serialization format has changed due to the package name change.
+This could require special consideration.

 The following document copies are local to this repository but internal links may refer to the original site documents via hyperlink.